thulab/iot-benchmark/README.md

 # 4. Main Features

-iot-benchmark's features are as following:
+The features of iot-benchmark are as follows:

-1. Easy to use: iot-benchmark is a tool combined multiple testing functions so users do not need to switch different tools.
+1. Easy to use: iot-benchmark combines multiple testing functions, eliminating the need for users to switch between different tools.
-2. Various data ingestion and testing mode:
+2. Various Data Ingestion and Testing Modes:
-   1. Generate periodic time series data according to the configuration and insert and query directly.
+   * Generate periodic time series data based on configuration, and perform direct insertion and queries.
-   2. Write the generated data to the corresponding location on the disk.
+   * Write the generated data to a designated location on the disk.
-   3. Load data from the generated data set generated in the disk, and write and query.
+   * Load data from the generated data set on the disk, then perform writing and querying.
-   4. Perform correctness verification tests on data and query results respectively.
+   * Conduct correctness verification tests on both data and query results.
-3. Testing report and result: Supporting storing testing information and results for further query or analysis.
+3. Testing Reports and Results: Supports storing testing information and results for further queries or analysis.
-4. Visualize test results: Integration with Tableau to visualize the test result.
+4. Visualize Test Results: Integrates with Tableau to visualize test results.
-5. We recommend using MacOs or Linux systems.
-This article takes MacOS and Linux systems as examples.
-If you use Windows systems, please use the `benchmark.bat` script in the `conf` folder to start the benchmark.
+5. System Recommendations: We recommend using macOS or Linux systems.
+This guide uses macOS and Linux as examples.
+For Windows systems, please use the `benchmark.bat` script in the `conf` folder to start the benchmark.

 # 5. Usage of iot-benchmark